AthinaDavari/Lab_Assignments_Applied_Engineering/README.md

     java -jar target\gradeshistogram-0.0.1-SNAPSHOT-jar-with-dependencies.jar [FILE]

-FILE : the name of the txt which contains the dataset for the chart.
+FILE : the name of the txt file (or the url we can find that file) which contains the dataset for the chart.

 ## Demo
 If you install and run the software successfully, you will see a chart like the following: